jlegatheaux/RC2020-assignments/assignment-5/README.md

 rt.put(nodeId, new DVRoutingTableEntry(nodeId, LOCAL, 0, now) );
 ```

 Therefore, the only way your router learns which are its neighbours is when it receives their announcements.
 Similary, its neighbours will learn this router existence when they receive his announcements.
-Like this, the only information a router needs to start its future routing life with this algorithm is its identification (nodeId).
+Like this, the only information a router needs to start its future routing life with this algorithm is its identification (nodeId) and the standard table of his interfaces.

 ### Sending periodic announcements